Nrmnzcn/NodeMCU-Project/README.md

 # NodeMCU-Project
-Library and Documents for Arduino, Fritzing, NodeMCU
+Library and Documents for Arduino, Fritzing, NodeMCU for students